builders-blueprint-series/from-coder-to-engineer/front/chapter-format.md

 ## Key Terms

+### Can be 1 to N number of terms

 ## Introduction

 ### Simple paragraph that states why the goals.
-Why x, y, z
+Why x, y, z, bring this back to testing

 ## Goals